hlxwell/hlxwell.github.com/_posts/2012-03-16-parslet-a-very-cool-parsing-expression-grammar-parser.md

 Look at above stunning regular expression.
 I never toughed this level of complexity of regexp.
 But later on when I was looking at http header parser, then found a good tool, called `parslet`.
-It just could help me doing exact thing, and even could more complicated things like a new language.
+It just do the exactly same thing, and even could do more complicated things like parsing a language.

 {% highlight ruby %}
 require 'parslet'